 Unless you instruct us otherwise we may, where appropriate, communicate with you and with third parties via email or by other electronic means.
 The recipient is responsible for virus checking emails and any attachments.

-With electronic communication there is a risk of non-receipt, delayed receipt, inadvertent misdirection or interception by third parties.
-We use virus-scanning software to reduce the risk of viruses and similar damaging items being transmitted through emails or electronic storage devices.
-However electronic communication is not totally secure and we cannot be held responsible for damage or loss caused by viruses nor for communications which are corrupted or altered after despatch.
-Nor can we accept any liability for problems or accidental errors relating to this means of communication especially in relation to commercially sensitive material.
+With electronic communication, there is a risk of non-receipt, delayed receipt, inadvertent misdirection or interception by third parties.
+We use virus-scanning software to reduce the risk of viruses and similar damaging items being transmitted in emails or by electronic storage devices.
+Nevertheless, electronic communication is not totally secure and we cannot be held responsible for damage or loss caused by viruses or for communications which are corrupted or altered after despatch.
+Nor can we accept any liability for problems or accidental errors relating to this means of communication, especially in relation to commercially sensitive material.
 These are risks you must bear in return for greater efficiency and lower costs.
-If you do not wish to accept these risks please let us know and we will communicate by paper mail, other than where electronic submission is mandatory.
+If you do not wish to accept these risks, please let us know and we will communicate by paper mail, other than when electronic submission is mandatory.

-Any communication by us with you sent through the post system is deemed to arrive at your postal address two working days after the day that the document was sent.
+Any communication by us with you sent through the postal system is deemed to arrive at your postal address two working days after the day that the document was sent.

 16. Fees and payment terms

 We have agreed a fixed fee for the preparation of your tax return which will be shown on our request for information.
+Where we have to make changes to a tax return, through no fault of our own, we reserve the right to make an additional charge of £25 plus VAT.
 Any other additional work will be charged at our normal charge out rates.

 It is not our practice to identify fixed fees for more than a year ahead as such fee quotes need to be reviewed in the light of events.
 If it becomes apparent to us, due to unforeseen circumstances, that a fee quote is inadequate, we reserve the right to notify you of a revised figure or range and to seek your agreement thereto.